-I earned my Ph.D. in English from the University of California, Davis (2016) and an M.S. in Information and Computer Science with concentration in Arts Computation Engineering from the University of California, Irvine (2009).
+I received my Ph.D. in English from the University of California, Davis (2016) and my M.S. in Information and Computer Science with concentration in Arts Computation Engineering from the University of California, Irvine (2009).

 My areas of interest include but are not limited to:

 - creative labor and the creative economy